opencast/opencast/docs/guides/admin/docs/configuration/workflow.md

-If you need another flavor for the thumbnail in your specific environment, be sure to adapt the value of `thumbnail.source.flavor.type` and `thumbnail.source.flavor.subtype` in `etc/org.opencastproject.adminui.cfg` so that the Admin UI addes the thumbnail images with the expected flavour.
+If you need another flavor for the thumbnail in your specific environment, be sure to adapt the value of `thumbnail.source.flavor.type` and `thumbnail.source.flavor.subtype` in `etc/org.opencastproject.adminui.cfg` so that the Admin UI adds the thumbnail images with the expected flavour.

 ### Snapshot Thumbnail